-Understanding this reality is the foundation of what separates the top third sales producers from the bottom third.
+Understanding this reality is the foundation of what separates the Top Half sales producers from the Bottom Half.

-The lower third sales producers give a presentation, answer questions, they wait and see what the other prospective buyer is going to do next,.
+The Lower Half sales producers give a presentation, answer questions, they wait and see what the other prospective buyer is going to do next,.
 And if the prospective buyer does not buy right away, they shrugged their shoulders and think to themselves I have done my job.

 Well, they have done the first part of the job.
 That is explaining the value proposition of the product or service.